All your answers for

 But you probably already wanted that, since you clicked this item :).

-If your game hasn't crashed, but some game stopped weirdly, or behaved strangely, do this:
+If your game is bugged or crashed do this:

-- Go to the main menu » Help » Links and click on ''Upload Log".
+- Go to the launcher and hit ''Upload Log".

-- Wait a second or two for a popup in the bottom-right corner when it's copied the link to your clipboard.
+- Wait a second or two for a popup when it's done and copied the link to your clipboard.

-- Then head over to Discord to channel #bugreports and paste your link there.
+- Head over to Discord to channel #support-bugs and paste your link there.

 - Also describe what went wrong. « This is very important for us!